ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 --file *FILE*
 :   Save API key information to the specified file.

+--action-if-leaked *value*
+:   The action to take if the key is leaked, can be "NONE", "DISABLE", or "DELETE".
+Default is "Disable"

 --lock
 :   Lock the API key when it is created.